 2. No one is too small to make a difference

 You won’t be surprised to learn that Sharon’s famous speeches have been made into a book that is a rallying cry for climate change activism.
-But it shouldn’t just be young people like Greta Thunberg who are fighting for the environment and this manifesto may persuade you to do just that.
+It shouldn’t just be young people like Greta Thunberg who are fighting for the environment so this manifesto may persuade you to do just that.

 3. Capitalism vs. the climate